vipermu/ganimation/README.md

 After having the Action Unit _txt_ file and the image folder you can move them to the directory of this project.
 By default, this code assumes that you have these two elements in _`./data/celeba/`_.

 ## Test the model
+The pretrained models can be downloaded from [this](https://www.dropbox.com/sh/108g19dk3gt1l7l/AAB4OJHHrMHlBDbNK8aFQVZSa?dl=0) link.
+This folder contain the weights of both models (the Generator and the Discriminator) after training the model for 37 epochs.

 By running `python main.py --mode test` the default test will be executed.
 This was the code used to generate the second _gif_ presented in this repo.
 It takes the Action Units extracted from a series of images and uses them as conditions on other faces.
 In the output can be seen how all the faces vary their expression in the same way.

 #### Parameters